az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 Components that were marked as deprecated in Arizona Bootstrap 2 have been completely removed in Arizona Bootstrap 5.

+### Callout Info, Light, and Dark

+From the custom callout component, `.callout-info` has been removed from Arizona Bootstrap 5: you may use `.callout-sky` instead.
+The `.callout-light` and `.callout-dark` classes have been removed as well.

 ## Removed JavaScript